Overv/VulkanTutorial/02_Development_environment.md

 VULKAN_SDK_PATH = /home/user/VulkanSDK/x.x.x.x/x86_64
 ```

+Make sure to replace `user` with your own username and `x.x.x.x` with the right version.
 Next, define a `CFLAGS` variable that will specify the basic compiler flags:

 ```make
 CFLAGS = -std=c++11 -I$(VULKAN_SDK_PATH)/include